charlesb/CDF-workshop/README.md

 ![Refresh druid metadata](images/superset_refresh_datasources.png)

-Edit the datasource record and verify that the columns are listed, same for the metric (you might need to scroll down)
+Edit the **meetup_comment_sentiment** datasource record and verify that the columns are listed, same for the metric (you might need to scroll down)

 ![Druid datasource columns](images/druid_datasource_columns.png)